-The college reserves the right to withdraw a student from a course for policy violations or extenuating circumstances.
-Those expelled will receive the "AW" grade for all credit courses or a "NG" grade for all non-credit courses.
-"AW" and "NG" grades will appear on a transcript.
-Refunds will be issued at the discretion of the college.
+WCTC reserves the right to withdraw you from a course for policy violations or extenuating circumstances.
+If expelled, you will receive the “AW” grade for all credit courses or a “NG” grade for all noncredit courses.
+“AW” and “NG” grades will appear on your transcript.
+Refunds will be issued at the College's discretion.

-After the refund period, a student may withdraw from a course up to 80 percent of the course duration.
-A withdrawal (W) will appear on the academic transcript.
-The "W" grade is not included in the GPA and is not counted in credits earned toward graduation.
-Students who withdraw after the refund period are fully responsible for tuition and fees.
+After the refund period, you may withdraw from a course up to 75 percent of the course duration.
+A withdrawal (W) will appear on your academic transcript.
+The “W” grade is not included in your GPA and is not counted in credits earned toward graduation.
+If you withdraw after the refund period, you are fully responsible for tuition and fees.
 Instructors will not initiate a student-requested withdrawal.
-An instructor may withdraw a student, up to 80 percent of course duration, for violation of course policy.
-An instructor will assign a "W." After 80 percent of course duration, a letter grade other than a "W" will be assigned.
+An instructor may withdraw you, up to 75 percent of course duration, for violation of course policy.
+An instructor will assign a “W.” After 75 percent of course duration, a letter grade other than a “W” will be assigned.

 Not included in hours earned or attempted: